 NAPA Center takes an individualized approach to pediatric occupational therapy (OT), providing each child with personalized therapy sessions to help them achieve their goals.

 Here at NAPA, we provide pediatric occupational therapy for children of all ages to help them achieve their full potential.
 Our experienced and dedicated pediatric occupational therapists take a developmental approach to address areas of physical ability (fine and gross motor skills), sensory processing and modulation, handwriting skills, visual motor skills, and self-help skills.
 We use a wide range of therapeutic equipment and techniques to best help your child achieve his or her goals.
-Parents are also encouraged to participate in pediatric occupational therapy sessions as they are an integral part of the child’s treatment.
+Parents are also encouraged to participate as they are an integral part of the child’s treatment.

-We welcome infants, toddlers, and children of all ages to participate in pediatric occupational therapy sessions.
 An Occupational Therapist’s role is to assist children in performing “occupations” with the greatest level of independence possible.
 Childhood occupations include learning in school and playing with friends.
-Occupational therapy can benefit children with a wide variety of diagnoses, including but not limited to: autism, birth injuries, cerebral palsy, juvenile rheumatoid arthritis, sensory processing disorders, traumatic brain or spinal cord injuries, and more.
+Occupational therapy can benefit children with a wide variety of diagnoses, including but not limited to: autism, birth injuries, cerebral palsy, developmental delays, juvenile rheumatoid arthritis, sensory processing disorders, traumatic brain or spinal cord injuries, and more.

 At NAPA Center, we understand that your child is unique with very specific needs.
 For this reason, we provide individualized therapy sessions for each child.
-We offer traditional weekly occupational therapy for children at our four US clinics located in Los Angeles, Boston, Austin, and Denver.
-We also have two Australian clinics located in Sydney and Melbourne.
-In addition to weekly traditional occupational therapy for kids, we also offer intensive therapy sessions at our clinics and host pop-up events worldwide.
-If you think your child or loved one may benefit from pediatric occupational therapy at NAPA, please contact our team to begin the journey to creating an individualized therapy solution!
+We offer traditional weekly occupational therapy for children at our multiple clinic locations throughout the US, Australia, and the UK.
+In addition to weekly occupational therapy for kids, NAPA also offers intensive therapy sessions at our clinics using the Intensive Model of Therapy (IMOT).
+If you think your child or loved one may benefit from pediatric OT at NAPA, please contact our team to begin the journey to creating an individualized therapy solution!

 The Able Adventurers!